kousalya777/Dynamic_Retail_Dashboard/README.md

 Shows the percentage contribution of customer segments like Consumer, Corporate, and Home Office.

 ### 5. Sales by Country
-Tracks sales performance across different countries and markets.
+Tracks sales performance across different countries.

-### 6. Top 5 Performing Subcategories
+### 6. Top 5 and Bottom 5 Performing Subcategories
 Highlights the highest-performing product subcategories based on sales.

 ## Dashboard Insights